Tyler-Pritchard/MovieTroll/README.md

 # Comedy Theater 3000 for React Native

-Simple overview of use/purpose.
+A community-driven mobile application for recording and playing audio commentary for copyrighted works including film and television.

 ## Description

-I didn't think I understood the Pew-Die-Pie Generation, but then I realized I watch Rifftrax, which is pretty much the same thing but for movies.
-People don't just want to watch stuff-- they want to watch stuff with their friends.
+In our modern age where technology has led to increased isolation, people don't just want to watch stuff-- they want to watch stuff with their friends.
 This app is for people who love watching bad entertainment, and talking over it the whole time.
+The inspiration comes from watching YouTubers go to great lengths in editing to avoid copyright infringements while creating content intended to satirize sub-par entertainment.

+Future features of this project will include a backend linked to a movie database, syncing functions, storage for audio files, and a browser extension.
+FUTURE future features will include the ability to rate commentaries, and algorithmic procedures for recommending commentaries based review ratings and user preferences.

 ## Demo